 How does a lease-option work?

-This video has a lot of information.
-The money a tenant puts down (OPTION FEE) and a portion of their monthly payment (RENT CREDIT) is credited to a down payment at the end of the lease.
+This video has more information.
+The money a tenant puts down (OPTION FEE) plus a portion of their monthly payment (RENT CREDIT) is applied towards the purchase of the home.

 What will be the purchase price?

 Purchase agreements come in 2 flavors: Appraised Value or Set Price.

 Appraised Value - A price determined by a licensed real estate appraiser at the end of the lease.
 The benefit with this method is that the property will be purchased at a fair value.
 The disadvantage of course is that the property value could dramatically decrease.
 An alternative method is to have the buyer and seller select an appraiser and use the average of the 2 appraisals.

 Set Price - A price agreed by you and the buyer/tenant.
 The benefit with this method is that you will have peace of mind as to what the price will be at the end of the lease.